Top Dogs: Unleashing Australia's Favourite Canine Companions

 Don't let their tough looks fool you, Staffies are true softies at heart.
 Making them one of the most popular breeds that Aussie's love.
 They adore kids and love to play, making them great family pets, plus they make great guard dogs.

 These four-legged friends are highly energetic, so be prepared for zoomies and ensure you've got time for daily walks to keep them at optimal health - they love food (don’t we all) and vets warn they get (extra) chunky easily.
+Check out our advice on picking the perfect dog collar for a staffy.

 #3 French Bulldog